Lundalogik/LimeBootstrapAppStore/CreateCustomerBFUS/README.md

 				}"></div>
 ```

-###Phone Numbers
+#####Phone Numbers
 In BUFS it is possible to create new custom Phone Types.
 The main integration (that updates LIME Pro based on BFUS data) retreives the types defined in the example configuration JSON shown here.
-If the customer wants to use other Phone Types they must be changed both in the main integration and in the configuration JSON for this app.
+If the customer wants to use other Phone Types that must be changed both in the main integration and in the configuration JSON for this app.
 Which Phone Types that exist can be fetched by a GET to `Common/Phone/GetPhoneTypeInformation_v1/<a randomly chosen ExternalId>`.
-The EWI key must be set just as in the POST to create/update a customer.
+This is done by a button that is commented out in the html file for this app.
+Use it if you need to find out which Phone Types there are but remove the button as soon as you have looked it up!

-###Addresses
+#####Addresses
 The standard address type that is used in the main integration (that updates LIME Pro based on BFUS data) is the one set in the example configuration JSON for this app.
 If the customer wants to change this, it must be updated in both the main integration and the configuration JSON.
 Which Address Types that exist can be fetched here `Common/Address/GetAddressTypeInformation_v1/<a randomly chosen ExternalId>`.
-The EWI key must be set just as in the POST to create/update a customer.`.
+This is done by a button that is commented out in the html file for this app.
+Use it if you need to find out which Phone Types there are but remove the button as soon as you have looked it up!

 The values for `StreetName`, `StreetQualifier` and `StreetNumberSuffix` will be treated according to the following logics:
 * **StreetName**: If any of `StreetQualifier` and `StreetNumberSuffix` have been specified as the same field as `StreetName`, then the value from the LIME Pro field will be cut at the last existing space before it is sent to BFUS.